The Gentle Gunman: Critical reception

+The Monthly Film Bulletin wrote: "The Gentle Gunman does not suffer from such familiar weaknesses of filmed theatre as restricted sets and excessive dialogue; rather, the stage original has been broken down so that climaxes come at moments of violence, and the flavour of the picture is primarily that of a thriller.
+But in spite of this the film retains a certain theatrical artificiality, notably in the last scenes, and the insistence on action has itself resulted in a scrappy organisation of the material and in a dissipation and lack of force in the presentation of the central theme."

-The British magazine Time Out thought the film was "stiff" and "overplotted", while the British Film Institute thought the film struggled to "find the right tone" and culminated with a "car-crash of an ending".
-The New York Times thought that the film had "failed to search beneath the surface" of the screen-play and described much of the content as "superficial".
+Time Out stated the film was "stiff" and "overplotted".

+Philip Kemp of the British Film Institute thought the film struggled to "find the right tone" and culminated with a "car-crash of an ending".

+The New York Times indicated that the film had "failed to search beneath the surface" of the screen-play and described much of the content as "superficial".